The Silver Dove: Background

 Throughout his literary career, Bely was occupied with the conflict of "East and West", conflicts between the intelligentsia and the folk, as well as the struggle between the forces of light and dark.
 The novel was to be the first volume in a projected trilogy, East or West, Bely's first attempt to the conflicts.
-Virtually every crisis that preoccupied Bely's mind between 1906 and 1909 was reflected in the novel, from the failed revolution of 1905 to debacle of his love affair with Alexander Blok's wife.
-Bely himself characterised his first novel with "sense of impending destruction".
+Virtually every crisis that preoccupied Bely's mind between 1906 and 1909 was reflected in the novel, from the failed revolution of 1905 to the debacle of his love affair with Alexander Blok's wife.
+Bely himself characterised his first novel as informed by a "sense of impending destruction".

 Before The Silver Dove appeared as a separate book in 1910, it was serialized in Vesy in 1909.
 Its publication coincided with the appearance of Symbolism, a collection of essays, wherein Bely attempted to formulate his own and the Symbolist aesthetic credo.

-Daryalsky and some other characters of the novel appear or are being mentioned in Petersburg.
+Daryalsky and some other characters of the novel appear or are mentioned in Petersburg.